akavalar/MergerEffects/README.md

 **Step 1: "Calibration"**

-- Using observed actual industry data, tease out the parameters of N demand functions for N products in the pre-merger world
-- We reverse the typical thought process: by observing the equilibrium outcomes, we can infer what kind of demand system would generate such outcomes
+- Using observed actual industry data, we tease out the parameters of N demand functions for N products in the pre-merger world.
+By observing the equilibrium outcomes, we can infer what kind of demand system generated such outcomes.
-- Data required
+- Data required:
   - Actual prices, quantities, margins/costs for each of N products
   - Ownership and control structure
   - Degree of competition between all products ("diversion ratios")